List of diglossic regions: Jamaica

 In Jamaica, everyone is able to speak and understand the vernacular patois (or Patwa), a centuries-old English derived creole.
 Many also understand and can speak "standard" English; however, in common everyday oral usage, people generally use one or the other exclusively, according to social status and formal education.
 In everyday commerce, business, banking, media and government—in short, the entire private and public sector—acrolect English is used.
 This has resulted in a diglossia situation.
 Situational code-switching, style shifting and code-alternation occur continuously, seamlessly in communication between all Jamaicans of all classes and in all situations, in all speech acts.
 Recently, Jamaican patois has gone through a process of decreolization, similar to that which happened with AAVE due to the basilect creole variety developing alongside the acrolect English.
-It is important to note that for all practical purposes, English is Jamaica's native language.
+For all practical purposes, English is Jamaica's native language.
 When the English took over the country from the Spanish in the seventeenth century Jamaica was linguistically a blank slate.
 The country came under English jurisdiction and the incoming new colonists were English.
 English became the de facto language because there was no other language there at the time.
 The native Arawak (Taino) had long disappeared, and with the arrival of the English in 1655 the few Spanish settlers on the island fled to Cuba.
 The thousands of West African slaves that would be brought in for labour on the island's notorious sugar plantations of the eighteenth century had not yet arrived.
 Jamaican patois came into being when the island's burgeoning sugar industry created a large demand for field labour.
 The incoming African slave labourers—who spoke many various languages themselves—and the English speaking plantocracy communicated through the formation of a contact creole language unique to Jamaica.
 Today we know this creole as patois, and even those Jamaicans who don't speak it on a daily basis can speak it fluently, and fully understand it.
 Jamaican patois is sometimes written (in song lyrics, reported speech in books and newspapers for example) but because of the lack of standardization, many words may be spelled in many different ways.
 Standard English is taught in Jamaican schools, although teachers may speak to pupils and their parents in patois outside of the classroom.